rocketshipapps/adblockfast/README.md

 ### In Chrome or Opera

 Adblock Fast installs a button in your browser’s toolbar.
+To display the button:

+1. click the puzzle (extensions) button in your toolbar then
+2. click the pin button beside the extension listing.

 The button indicates the status of the site and page you’re on:

 ![Blocked ads](opera/chrome/images/blocked-ads.png) Ads are being blocked on the site and ads were found on the page.